atelierdumobile/AppXperienceFramework/README.md

   - an **app discovery detail screen** that will present one application's categories in a detail mode.
 This can be used as a modal view or include it in a tabbar.

 ## Demo project
 An iOS demo project is available to test the different usages and check the configuration with a default API key.
+**Takes care to open the workspace** ("AppXperienceDemo.xcworkspace") and not the project.

 ## Usage